 ARTICLE XV - ARBITRATION AND LEGAL RECOURSE

-15.1 In the event the Parties are unable to resolve any dispute regarding the application or interpretation of any provision related to this Agreement and such dispute involves less than $1,000,000, both Parties agree to resolve such dispute through the arbitration provisions of this Article.
+15.1 In the event the Parties are unable to resolve any dispute regarding the application or interpretation of any provision related to this Agreement both Parties agree to resolve such dispute through the arbitration provisions of this Article.

-15.2 Within twenty (20) Business Days of either Party’s written election to the other to arbitrate any disputes, which arise under this Agreement involving less than $250,000, the Parties shall agree on one arbitrator to decide any such dispute.
-As to disputes involving between $250,000 and $1,000,000, each Party shall choose one arbitrator within twenty (20) Business Days of either Party’s written election to the other to arbitrate, and within ten (10) Business Days after both such arbitrators are chosen, such arbitrators shall choose a third arbitrator thus completing the whole arbitration panel.
-In the event of a dispute as to whether the applicable amount in dispute is less than $250,000, or if the Parties are unable to agree to a single arbitrator, the arbitration panel shall consist of three arbitrators.
+15.2 Within twenty (20) Business Days of either Party’s written election to the other to arbitrate any disputeseach Party shall choose one arbitrator within twenty (20) Business Days of either Party’s written election to the other to arbitrate, and within ten (10) Business Days after both such arbitrators are chosen, such arbitrators shall choose a third arbitrator thus completing the whole arbitration panel.
 Any arbitrator chosen shall be a disinterested party with knowledge of the industry.

 15.3 The arbitrator(s), once chosen, shall consider any Transaction Tapes or any other evidence which the arbitrator(s) deem necessary and shall then accept sealed written resolutions of the subject dispute from each Party on a confidential basis to be submitted within twenty (20) Business Days of establishment of the arbitration panel.
 The written submissions shall be in a form and subject to any limitations as may be prescribed by the arbitrator(s).
 The arbitrator(s) shall then choose only one of the proposed solutions, (without modification) as the fairest solution to the dispute within ten (10) Business Days of receipt of the written submissions of both Parties.
 In the event of a three-member arbitration panel, a majority vote shall govern.
 The decision of the arbitrators shall be final and nonappealable.